ziberna/gnaf/installer/README.md

     $ ./gnaf-applet-install [APPLET-NAME]

-To see list of the official applets:
+To see a list of the official applets:

     $ ./gnaf-applet-install